gaetandezeiraud/Hosts-File-Editor/README.md

 - Saving the hosts file requires admin rights.
 The app will attempt to elevate automatically when needed.
 - Backup your original `hosts` file before making changes, just in case.
+- To generate msix resources.pri use `makepri new /pr . /cf priconfig.xml /of resources.pri`

 ## License